davehull/Kansa/README.md

 ```Powershell
 ls -r *.ps1 | Unblock-File
 ```
-If you're not running PS v3 or later, Sysinternal's Streams utility can be used to removed the alternate data streams that Powershell uses to
+If you're not running PS v3 or later, Sysinternal's Streams utility can
+be used to remove the alternate data streams that Powershell uses to
 determine if files came from the Internet.
 Once you've removed those
 ADSes, you'll be able to run the scripts without issue.